LBF38/obsidian-syncthing-integration/docs/notes.md

 - visualizing the syncthing status in Obsidian

 To achieve this, I will need to connect to the syncthing API and get the data from it.
 I will also need to create a new pane in Obsidian to display the data.
-The plugin will use the SyncThing REST API for easier integration.
+The plugin will use the Syncthing REST API for easier integration.
 Therefore, a prerequesite is to have the syncthing server running on the same machine as Obsidian.
 I will also need to check if the setup is working on Obsidian Mobile.

 Some ideas for experimental features: